khangtna/BusManagement-JavaSwing/README.md

-# BusManagement-JavaSwing
+## BusManagement-JavaSwing

--Technology: SQL, Java, Java Swing
+* Technology: SQL, Java, Java Swing

--Software used: NetBeans IDE 12.6, SQL Server 2019
+* Describe: the project has the function of bus assignment and statistics.

--Describe: the project has the function of bus assignment and statistics.
+**NetBeans IDE 12.6, SQL Server 2019**